 The computer program was successful predominantly because we were extremely good at managing exceptions of all sorts.
 When I look back at all the managers I and my colleagues in Gugin have coached I can see a resemblance.
-The really successful managers and leaders of multicultural teams are to a large extent successful because they have a phenomenal ability to handle exceptions.
+The successful managers and leaders of multicultural teams are to a large extent successful because they have a phenomenal ability to handle exceptions.

 A company might have rules for handling almost everything, but we human beings are not bits and bytes so the manager must have the skills, empathy and courage to constantly break the rules and make exceptions.
 Otherwise, the system would collapse.
 But of course, it will need to learn managing exceptions as well as it does anything else.

-There might be rules for who can get a company car, but sometimes it might make sense giving a company car to a single-mom secretary if that makes her life so much easier than she can remain a great asset to the company.
+There might be rules for who can get a company car, but sometimes it might make sense to give a company car to a single-mom secretary if that makes her life so much easier then she can remain a great asset to the company.

 There might be rules for how many weeks of vacation an employee can have per year but circumstances in his life may require an exception to these rules.